Tractables/ProbabilisticCircuits.jl/README.md

 ## Testing

 We will be adding automated tests under `/test` folder.
-At the moment, the following tests are available:
+To run all the test cases, run:

+    julia test/runtests.jl

+To run an individual test you can use `/test/runtest.jl`, for example:

+    julia test/runtest.jl CircuitParserTest.jl
-    julia test/CircuitParserTest.jl
+    julia test/runtest.jl CircuitQueriesTest.jl
-    julia test/ChowLiuTreeTest.jl
+    julia test/runtest.jl ChowLiuTreeTest.jl

 Right now the tests are not stable yet, but they become stable make sure to run the tests before commiting new code.